Reporter's Notebook: Protests greet Trump in Pittsburgh after synagogue massacre

 The Trumps and Kushner were accompanied to the synagogue by Treasury Secretary Steven Mnuchin and Ron Dermer, Israel's ambassador to the United States.
 They were met there by Tree of Life Rabbi Jeffrey Myers.
 Outside the building, the first couple placed white roses and stones from the White House at a makeshift memorial for each of the dead.

 As the president left the synagogue, chants from protesters using megaphones could be heard as they marched toward the building.
+The march was stopped about a half a block from Tree of Life, close enough for protesters to hear the sirens from Trump's motorcade as it pulled away though they couldn't see the president.
+When they heard the sirens, several people dropped to their knees while others turned their backs to show their objection to the president's visit.

 Earlier in the day, funerals were held for four of the 11 victims: Dr. Jerry Rabinowitz, Daniel Stein and brothers Cecil and David Rosenthal.
 Funerals for the other seven victims are scheduled to take place through Friday.